Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core II: atom-free bending

-We are now ready to prove Theorem~\ref{prop: support_closure_frame}. \begin{proof}[Proof of Theorem~\ref{prop: support_closure_frame}] Note that all enclosed asymptotic circles lie in the closure by Lemma~\ref{lm: enclosed}.
+We are now ready to prove Theorem~\ref{prop: support_closure_frame}. \begin{proof}[Proof of Theorem~\ref{prop: support_closure_frame}] Since the orbit of every non-parabolic asymptotic circle accumulates on a support plane by Lemma~\ref{lm: contains_support}, we may assume $C$ is a support plane.
+Note that all enclosed asymptotic circles lie in the closure by Lemma~\ref{lm: enclosed}.
 So it suffices to show the same for any stemmed asymptotic circle.

-We have shown that $\overline{\Gamma\cdot C}$ contains every asymptotic circle shadowed by an exotic circle $C_e$.
+By Lemma~\ref{lm:special_roof_support_limit}, $\overline{\Gamma\cdot C}$ contains every asymptotic circle shadowed by an exotic circle $C_e$.
 These circles form a one-dimensional family, all tangent to each other at the unique point $p_e$ in $C_e\cap\Lambda$.
 By the previous lemma, a sequence $\gamma_nC_e$ limits to a support circle $C'$ so that $\gamma_np_e$ tends to the endpoint $p_0$ of a leaf $l_0$.
 In particular, by considering the one-dimensional family of circles at $\gamma_np_e$, we conclude that all asymptotic circles at $p_0$ lie in the orbit closure as well.